 What’s more, 78% of users on Twitter are accessing it via a mobile device.* There is a real opportunity for businesses to reach potential customers no matter where they are or what they’re doing.

 How your business can use Twitter

 Businesses across the globe are finding value in Twitter.
-In fact, 83% of business users say they would recommend Twitter to other small to medium size businesses (SMBs).* How organizations use the platform varies, but here’s a few suggestions for different ways your business could get value from Twitter:
+In fact, 83% of business users say they would recommend Twitter to other small to medium-sized businesses (SMBs).* How organisations use the platform varies, but here’s a few suggestions for different ways your business could get value from Twitter:

 - Listen and learn.

 Find out what’s going on in your industry and what your customers are interested in.
 Use Twitter search to listen to the relevant conversations that are happening and jump in where you can add value.